National Science Foundation I-Corps Site

 Faculty, staff, graduate and undergraduate students, recent alumni and community members interested in exploring the commercial viability of their idea or innovation can apply to one of a number of established boot camps based on the lean startup and customer discovery methods endorsed by NSF I-Corps.

 Ben Franklin TechCelerator.
-Located in Innovation Park, TechCelerator specializes in commercialization support for faculty research-derived technologies in complex, often regulated, markets.
+Located in Innovation Park, TechCelerator specializes in commercialization support for university research-derived technologies in complex, often regulated, markets.

 Happy Valley LaunchBox.
 Located on Allen Street in downtown State College, Happy Valley LaunchBox specializes in support for early-stage, scalable startups focused on emerging markets, digital innovations or novel business models.